You don't currently have any items in your cart.

 London: Atlas Press.
 First English edition, 2001.

-The life of the most eccentric of French, or any country's, writers, illustrated; translated by Ian Monk; author and translator both members of OULIPO.
+The French reading of Raymond Roussel's eccentric life and influential work; illustrated; translated by Ian Monk; author and translator both members of OULIPO.

 Pictorial wrappers.
 Fine.